rossh2/artificial-intelligence/README.md

 ## Papers

 If you use this work, please cite our papers!
-Both papers are currently accepted and pending publication; in the meantime, you can view the first on [LingBuzz](https://lingbuzz.net/lingbuzz/008012) and the second on arXiv (link coming soon).
+Both papers are currently accepted and pending publication.
+In the meantime, you can view the first on [LingBuzz](https://lingbuzz.net/lingbuzz/008012) and the second on [arXiv](https://arxiv.org/abs/2410.17482).

 ```bibtex
 @article{ross2024fake,